mindsdb/mindsdb-docs-old/mindsdb-docs/docs/datasources/mariadb.md

 ![Start MindsDB with config](/assets/data/start-config.gif)

 If MindsDB is succesfully connected to your MariaDB database, it will create a new database `mindsdb` and new table `predictors`.
-After starting the server, from your mysql-client you can run `SELECT` query from it to make sure integration is succesfull.
+After starting the server, from your mariadb-client you can run `SELECT` query from it to make sure integration is succesfull.

 ```sql
 SELECT * FROM mindsdb.predictors;